Aricg/PackStackSandBox/README.md

 LaunchCirrosVM: Launches a vm with the name $1

-DeleteNetwork:Runs throught some loops and removes all openstack networking, must be run on the compute node
+DeleteNetwork: Runs throught some loops and removes all openstack networking, must be run on the compute node

 Trouble-shooting
 ================